akshatgcodes/ShellX/README.md

   (2) pressing Ctrl+C while a foreground child (`sleep 100`) is running kills the child (confirmed via `ps`) while the shell process survives and returns to the prompt, ready for the next command.

+## Notes

+Built as a focused, single-purpose tool - a minimal Unix shell built from scratch, nothing more, nothing less.